oceanprotocol/docs/content/tutorials/publish-file-links.md

 `https://drive.google.com/uc?export=download&id=<FILE-ID>`

-#### Step 3: Enter the downloadable link in publish page.
+#### Step 3: Enter the downloadable link in publishing the page

 After creating a downloadable file URL, fill the `File*` field with the downloadable URL created in step 2.

 ![Publish - Google drive downloadable link](./images/marketplace/publish/publish-google-drive-2.png)

-_Note: Google Drive allows only shared files to be downloaded as shown in above steps.
-The above method does not work shared folder.
+_Note: Google Drive allows only shared files to be downloaded, as shown in the above steps.
+The above method does not work with the shared folder.
 As a workaround, publishers can upload a zip of a folder and upload it as a file._

 ---

 ### Azure storage

-Azure provides variety of options to host data along with multiple configuration options.
-Publishers are required to do their own research and decide what would be the right choice for them.
-The below steps provides one of the possible ways to host data using Azure storage and publish it on Ocean Marketplace.
+Azure provides various options to host data and multiple configuration possibilities.
+Publishers are required to do their research and decide what would be the right choice.
+The below steps provide one of the possible ways to host data using Azure storage and publish it on Ocean Marketplace.

 #### Prerequisite

 Create an account on [Azure](https://azure.microsoft.com/en-us/).
-Users might also be asked to provide payment details, billing address which is out of scope of this tutorial.
+Users might also be asked to provide payment details and billing addresses that are out of this tutorial's scope.

 #### Step 1: Create a storage account

 ##### Go to Azure portal

-Go to the Azure portal: https://portal.azure.com/#home and select `Storage accounts` as shown in the below image.
+Go to the Azure portal: https://portal.azure.com/#home and select `Storage accounts` as shown below.

 ![Create a storage account - 1](/images/marketplace/publish/azure-1.png)